steafish/translate/README.md

 It has the following uses:
 1. Use it as it was a ordinary div
 2. Make use of the array-container
-3. Use a database for your translations
+3. Use your server/database for your translations

 The options will be exlained in more detailed below.
 First of all you should do some basic tests before using it in your application